-All diagnostic imaging, testing procedures, non-surgical and surgical therapeutic procedures within the criteria of the medical treatment guidelines and based on a correct application of the medical treatment guidelines are considered authorized, with the exception of following procedures: Lumbar Fusion, Artificial Disc Replacements, Vertebroplasty, Kyphoplasty, Electrical Bone Growth Stimulators, Spinal Cord Stimulators, Anterior Acromioplasty of the Shoulder, Chondroplasty, Osteochondral Autograft, Autologous Chondrocyte Implantation, Meniscal Allograft Transplantation and Knee Arthroplasty (Total or Partial Knee Joint Replacement).
+All diagnostic imaging, testing procedures, non-surgical and surgical therapeutic procedures within the criteria of the medical treatment guidelines and based on a correct application of the medical treatment guidelines are considered authorized, with the exception of following procedures: Lumbar Fusion, Artificial Disc Replacements, Vertebroplasty, Kyphoplasty, Electrical Bone Growth Stimulators, Spinal Cord Stimulators, Osteochondral Autograft, Autologous Chondrocyte Implantation, Meniscal Allograft Transplantation and Knee Arthroplasty (Total or Partial Knee Joint Replacement).
 These are not included on the list of pre-authorized procedures.
 Providers who want to perform one of these procedures must request pre-authorization from the carrier before performing the procedure.